 - How we are ensuring our Homes always have all the equipment they need

 Testing for COVID-19 is a vital tool in limiting the spread of such a highly contagious disease.
-Now that the UK and Scottish Governments have finally made testing more widely available, we are very close to having completed testing for all Advinia Residents and Colleagues and having the ability to request retesting as needed.
+Now that the UK and Scottish Governments have made testing more widely available, we are able to test all Advinia Residents on a monthly basis and we have the ability to request retesting as needed.

 This testing data allows us to have significantly more control over the spread of the virus and to isolate any Residents with a positive test result immediately, even if they are asymptomatic.

 It is also crucially important that our work Colleagues are tested regularly to ensure we continue to limit the spread of the virus.
 All work Colleagues in Scotland, and also largely in England, are tested on a weekly basis at the request of Public Health bodies.